Spaces And Organizations

 Yes.
 A user can be added to as many Spaces as needed, with a different role in each.
 For example, the same person can be an Admin in your main brand Space and a Regular User in a client Space.

-Do Owners have access to all Spaces automatically?
+Do Owners Have Access to All Spaces Automatically?

 No. Billing is handled at the Organization level, not per Space.
 All Spaces under one Organization share the same subscription.

-Can I delete a Space?
+Can I Delete a Space?

-When this happens, you'll see a "space locked" message on your dashboard and won't be able to access any Statusbrew features until the issue is resolved.
+A Space gets locked when you've exceeded the number of user seats or social profiles included in your current subscription plan.
+When this happens, you'll see a "space locked" message on your dashboard and won't be able to access any Statusbrew features until it's resolved.

-To unlock your account:
+To unlock your Space:

-3. Increase your user seats or profile slots as needed
+• Increase your user seats or profile slots as needed